PreciousEddy/xFusionCorp-System-Administrator-Tasks-Nautilus-Project/README.md

 Description: The system admins team of xFusionCorp Industries has set up a new tool on all app servers, as they have a requirement to create a service user account that will be used by that tool.

+## Task 8: Linux Archives

+Description: On  Our Nautilus storage server in Stratos DC, there is a storage location named `/data,` which is used by different developers to keep their data (non confidential data).
+One of the developers named `rose` has raised a ticket and asked for a copy of their data present in `/data/rose` directory on storage server. `/home` is a FTP location on storage server itself where developers can download their data.

 ---
 *Note: This is a README created for the purpose of the tasks done.
 The tasks and responsibilities mentioned here are tasks assigned to me on the Job and were performed by the user [Precious Edmund](https://github.com/PreciousEddy).
 The Nautilus Project is a project from the [Kodekloud](engineer.kodekloud.com), and xFusionCorp is a subsidary company.*